dcorn-stone/YouChat/README.md

 # YouChat

-A texting app written in C that allow people to host their own server
+A texting app written in C that allows people to host their own server